Matriculation exams

 • Students choose to take the oral MZ 20 titles from School list of literary works

 • School list of literary works to the MZ is published on the school's website and on the graduation notice board at the latest 30.
-9. of the relevant school year (valid for both spring and autumn exam periods).
+9. of the relevant school year (it is valid for the regular exam date, but also for the alternate and make-up exam dates).

 • Each student will create his or her own book from the 20 books selected.
-Reading list for the matriculation exam.
+Reading list for the final exam.

-• Reading list must include - 1st year: world and Czech literature up to the end of the 18th century: at least 3 books/ 2nd year: world and Czech literature of the 19th century: at least 5 books (of which at least 2 Czech and 2 world) / 3rd year: Czech and world literature of the first half of the 20th century.
-Czech and World Literature of the 2nd Half of the 20th Century and the 21st Century: at least 5 books (of which min.
-2 Czech and 2 World)/ 4th year: Czech and World Literature of the 2nd Half of the 20th Century and the 21st Century: at least 3 books (of which min.
-2 Czech and 1 World)/ The entire student list must include at least 2 poetry, 2 prose and 2 drama.
+• Reading list must include the following choice of works: for 1st year: world and Czech literature up to the end of the 18th century: at least 3 books/ for 2nd year: world and Czech literature of the 19th century: at least 5 books (of which at least 2 Czech and 2 world)/ for 3rd year: world and Czech literature 1.
+World and Czech Literature of the 2nd Half of the 20th Century and the 21st Century: at least 5 books (of which min.
+2 Czech and 2 world)/ for the 4th year.
 There can be a maximum of 2 titles by the same author(s) in the pupil list.

-• Reading list must be submitted to the school principal by the designated deadline, but no later than 31 March of the respective school year for the spring examination period, and by 30 June for the autumn examination period.
+• Reading list must be submitted to the school principal by the designated deadline, but no later than 15 March of the relevant school year.
 The list shall be submitted through his/her CJL teacher.

 • If the student owns Reading list does not submit by the due date, he/she will draw from all the titles listed in the School list of literary works (§ 6, Decree No. 177/2009 Coll., as amended).